pertti-hallikainen/pertti-hallikainen.github.io/site/content/en/posts/the-impossible-sudoku.md

-title = 'The Impossible Sudoku' subtitle = 'Literally impossible' summary = 'Teach kids that not all problems have solutions - and how to recognize those that don&#39;t.' tags = ['koulu', 'yo-kirjoitukset'] date = 2024-03-25T12:18:51+02:00 draft = false
+title = 'The Impossible Sudoku' subtitle = 'Literally impossible' summary = 'Teach kids that not all problems have solutions - and how to recognize those that don&#39;t.' tags = ['education-and-upbringing'] date = 2024-03-25T12:18:51+02:00 draft = false
 +++

-## The 2024 Spring Matriculation Math Exam had a oopsie
-The advanced mathematics examination (also known as The Long Math) had a mistake in it; problem 5 had no valid solutions.
+The advanced mathematics examination (also colloquially known as The Long Math) had a mistake in it; problem 5 had no valid solutions.
 The problem featured a grid of numbers, where each number was supposed to be the average of those directly next to it.
-The challenge was to form a group of equations and solve for x and y, a rather common task, except this time no numbers x and y existed that would satisfy the given conditions.
+The challenge was to form a group of equations and solve for x and y, except this time no numbers x and y existed that would satisfy the given conditions.
 Many students were left confounded.

 The problem and sample solution can be found [here](https://files.mafy.fi/Yo-mallivastaukset/2024K/pmyo_k24.pdf#section*.6).